-The Education Committee comprises the core Committee and seven Task Forces.
+The Education Committee comprises the core Committee and seven Sub-Committees (former Task Forces).
 It is responsible for the effective progression and maintenance of the various educational activities of the Society.
 These include ISUOG Education courses, ISUOG Approved courses, VISUOG and the development of new education media.

 Core Committee Members